 About the Texas Observer

-The Texas Observer writes about issues ignored or underreported in the mainstream press.
+The Texas Observer writes about issues ignored in the mainstream press.
 Our goal is to cover stories crucial to the public interest and to provoke dialogue that promotes democratic participation and open government, in pursuit of a vision of Texas where education, justice and material progress are available to all.

 The Texas Observer is a nonprofit news organization that specializes in investigative, political and social-justice reporting from the strangest state in the Union.
 Our award-winning magazine is published monthly, and our Web site features daily content.